raygun101/MarkupKit/README.md

     + (UIButton *)infoLightButton;
     + (UIButton *)infoDarkButton;
     + (UIButton *)contactAddButton;

-Note that these methods only produce instances of

 Button content including "title", "title color", "title shadow color", "image", and "background image" is set for button states including "normal", "highlighted", "disabled", and "selected" using methods such as `setTitle:forState:`, `setImage:forState:`, etc. MarkupKit adds the following properties to `UIButton` to allow this content to be defined in markup: